Learnwithzaid/device-activity-tracker/README.md

 ## How to Protect Yourself

-This attack exploits fundamental design flaws in messaging apps.
-Here are ways to mitigate the risk:

-### For Users

-1. **Block Unknown Numbers**
-   - In WhatsApp: Settings → Privacy → Messages → "My contacts"
-   - This prevents unknown numbers from sending you any messages (including silent reactions)
-   - **Most effective protection available to end users**

-2. **Disable Read Receipts** (Limited effectiveness)
-   - Helps with regular messages but NOT with this specific attack
-   - Silent delivery receipts are still sent regardless of this setting

-### For App Developers (WhatsApp, Signal, etc.)

-The following mitigations should be implemented to fix this vulnerability:

-1. **RTT Normalization**
-   - Add artificial delays to delivery receipts
-   - Normalize all RTT responses to a consistent timeframe (~2000ms ±200ms)
-   - Randomize response timing to prevent pattern detection

-2. **Rate Limiting**
-   - Implement strict rate limits on probe-like messages
-   - Detect and block accounts sending repeated reactions to non-existent messages
-   - Exponential backoff for suspicious activity patterns

-3. **Behavioral Analysis**
-   - Flag accounts with abnormal messaging patterns
-   - Temporary throttling for suspected tracking behavior
-   - Require CAPTCHA verification for suspicious accounts

-4. **OS-Level Protection** (iOS/Android)
-   - Implement consistent network response times regardless of device state
-   - Add noise to all network timing at the OS level
-   - Queue low-priority messages during standby with artificial delays

-**Status:** As of December 2025, these protections are NOT implemented in WhatsApp or Signal.
-This vulnerability remains exploitable.
+The most effective protection is to enable "My Contacts" in WhatsApp under Settings → Privacy → Advanced.
+This prevents unknown numbers from sending you messages (including silent reactions).
+Disabling read receipts helps with regular messages but does not protect against this specific attack.
+As of December 2025, this vulnerability remains exploitable in WhatsApp and Signal.

 ## Ethical & Legal Considerations

-**⚠️ Important:**
-- For **research and education only**
-- Do NOT track people without explicit consent
-- May violate privacy laws in your jurisdiction
-- Highlights need for better privacy protections in messaging apps

-**Authentication data** (`auth_info_baileys/`) is stored locally - never commit to version control.
+⚠️ For research and educational purposes only.
+Never track people without explicit consent - this may violate privacy laws.
+Authentication data (`auth_info_baileys/`) is stored locally and must never be committed to version control.

 ## Citation